How Often Should Tires Be Replaced?

 Rotate your tires according to the recommended schedule provided by the vehicle manufacturer or every 6,000 to 8,000 miles.

+This practice allows the tires to wear more evenly, extending their overall life.
 Additionally, balancing your tires helps distribute the weight evenly across all four tires, reducing vibrations and preventing uneven wear.

 It’s advised to have your tires balanced whenever you notice vibrations or when you get them rotated.